 5. You can never have enough friends

 Most of the Intramural Sports offered are team sports (except for tennis singles — but even then you’ll probably become friends with your opponent), so, whatever team you’re on, you’re bound to make new friends.
 IMs offer free-agent teams too, so even if you don’t have friends to join with (yet), you can still sign up!

 “Los Guapitos is a team made up of very distinct individuals who belong to many different organizations on campus, but during the past semester this group came together once a week and everyone can actually say that the person playing alongside him was truly his friend if not his brother.” – Mateo T., Los Guapitos, fall 2019 Speed Soccer Competitive Open Champions

 6. You can play (nice) with your cohort

 Trying to connect with others in your major or college?
 Some teams are made up primarily of a specific cohort of students.

 “The Rotating Discs are a group of graduate and undergraduate students from a variety of STEM fields who enjoy taking breaks from lab to play ultimate.
 A consistent fixture in the IM Ultimate leagues, the Rotating Discs have fielded a team in each of the last seven years.” – Ben H., Rotating Discs, fall 2019 Ultimate Open champions

 7. Those leadership skills…

-If you’re only adding resume building activities to your schedule, every IM team still needs a captain to organize schedules, start group texts, communicate with Rec Sports, and help design team shirts (if that’s your style).
+If you’re only adding resume building activities to your schedule, every IM team still needs a captain to organize schedules, start group texts, communicate with Recreation & Wellbeing, and help design team shirts (if that’s your style).